Tamer Hassan: Early life

-Acting career
+Career

 Hassan started acting in television before his role in The Calcium Kid.
 He was cast as the leader of a fictional football firm in The Football Factory, alongside Danny Dyer and Frank Harper.
 The film's director Nick Love subsequently cast him in the primary supporting role for The Business.

 Hassan has had roles in films including The Ferryman, Batman Begins, Cass, Eastern Promises, and Clash of the Titans, in which he portrayed Ares, the ancient Greek god of war.
 In 2011, he played "The Boss", a shady police officer, in the British film noir Jack Falls.
 He played "Chavez" in Wrong Turn 3: Left for Dead.

 In 2016 he joined the HBO series Game of Thrones in Season 6 as Khal Forzo.

 Personal life

-Hassan is married and has two children: a son who is a professional football player, and a daughter, Belle, who appeared in the fifth series of Love Island in 2019.
+Hassan is married and has two children: a son who is a professional football player, and a daughter, Belle, who appeared in the fifth series of Love Island in 2019 and the third series of Love Island All Stars in 2026.

 He is a director of Nasdaq-listed company Lottery.com Inc. He is also a fan of Millwall.